-With the exception of the ’86 tax reform, I find most of Reagan’s financial policies — deregulation, savings and loan, tax cuts — disastrous and in the long term deadly.
-The Wall Street meltdown of 2008 had its roots in his administration.
+With the exception of the ’86 tax reform, the Reagan administration’s deregulation (encouraged by the Carter White House) and tax cuts were disastrous and in the long term deadly.
+The Wall Street meltdown of 2008 had its roots during Morning in America.
 Try explaining this to a conservative.
 Remind them that with one hand Reagan cut the top income tax rate and with the other signed the largest tax increase in US history to date and they’ll walk away.
 It’s also not a good idea for a president to show such disinterest in the banalities of daily governmental operations that two successive national security advisers ran a junta out of the White House.
 Liberals are a surly bunch; they’ve long accepted FDR’s weaknesses.
 The lip-trembling hysteria of the Reagan centennial indicates that conservatives still don’t get it, and the media loves heroes more than the fate of conservatism.

 I still recommend Morris’ vilified Dutch for the quality of its prose (I laughed out loud several times) and the judiciousness of his anecdotes.
 If you want a well-paced revisionist take on what Reagan did right regarding the Cold War, James Mann’s The Rebellion of Ronald Reagan will do.
 Finally, Christopher Hitchens’ mordant eulogy (“A cruel and stupid lizard”) is much livelier than the enervated thing Slate posted today.